exercism/python/docs/TOOLS.md

 [Debugging](https://docs.spyder-ide.org/current/panes/debugging.html) - This tool will help you debug your code, it allows you to set a `breakpoint` on a line.
 The debugging tool will then let you go through your python code and quickly notice where it goes wrong.

 [Variable Explorer](https://docs.spyder-ide.org/current/panes/variableexplorer.html) - This tool is really useful in combination with the debugger.
 It allows you to view all the active variables in your code and it even allows editing of the values inside those variables.

-## Code Style and Linting

-There's a style guide called [PEP8](http://legacy.python.org/dev/peps/pep-0008/) that many Python projects adhere to.
-Read it when you get a chance!

-If you just want a quick overview of some problems in your code, use [pylint](http://www.pylint.org/)!
-It can be pretty picky though, so take its results with a grain of salt.
-If you don't agree with one of its points, that's a good topic for a discussion in the comments for your program!

-If you'd rather have a tool take care of your style issues, take a look at [autopep8](https://github.com/hhatto/autopep8)!
-Run `autopep8 -d mycode.py` to get a diff of the changes it proposes and `autopep8 -i mycode.py` to format the code in place!